DreamBirdXx/mcWorldDesigner/README.md

 2. area spawner and
 3. global spawner
 4. Or use the path tool to, spawn objects along a spline and create fences, paths, dirt roads etc.

+The design of mcWorldDesigner is such that it can be configured to scatter or paint different types of objects for example
+* foliage
+* quest items
+* randomly scattered fallen leaves or
+* debris etc.
+*
+Plus there are different algorithms for different kinds of objects, for example,
+* seed based dispersion for foliage
+* weighted probability for spawing objects according to their spawn probability
+* or completly random.

 ### Getting started with cocepts of Painter component.